-Finally, in the Hospital management service, the outcome of all the-the hard work done for the clinic management system is here.
+Finally, in the Hospital management service, the outcome of all the-the hard work done for the Hospital Management System is here.
 It is software that helps the user to work with the hospitals easily.
 This software reduces the amount of manual data entry and gives greater efficiency.
 The User Interface of it is very friendly and can be easily used by anyone.

 It also decreases the amount of time taken to write patient details and other modules.
 In the end, we can say that this software is performing all the tasks accurately and is doing the work for which it is made.

-The central issuer for controlling and handling the task by the doctor is therefore solved. before this it was quite hectic for handling the timetable and to keep in touch with day to day agenda.
+The central issuer for controlling and handling the task by the doctor is therefore solved.
+Before this it was quite hectic for handling the timetable and to keep in touch with day to day agenda.
 But by creating this software the administrator can now handle the task easily and also save his/her time.
 The quality time of the doctor is also saved and the manual man power is also saved, the data can be retrieved timely and also whenever it is required by the user.

 The adequate application of the task by distributing it and by allocating the exact outputs.
 The storage facility will make the task easy of the handler.
 Therefore the proposed system will be accessible to the doctor by making his/her task easy.